oreoyona/weather-app/README.md

 * **Angular:** A powerful JavaScript framework for building dynamic and interactive web applications.
 * **OpenWeatherMap API** the weather service provider.
 * **Unsplash API** the image service provider.
-* **RxJS**: The application utilizes RxJS (Reactive Extensions for JavaScript) for handling asynchronous data, such as the Observable and Subscription types, showcasing my knowledge of reactive programming concepts.
+* **RxJS**: The application utilizes RxJS (Reactive Extensions for JavaScript) for handling asynchronous data, such as the Observable and Subscription types.

-* **HTTP Client**: The application uses the HttpClient module from Angular to make HTTP requests to the weather API, demonstrating my ability to work with HTTP clients and APIs.
+* **HTTP Client**: The application uses the HttpClient module from Angular to make HTTP requests to the weather API.

-* **CSV Data Parsing**: The service includes functionality to parse a CSV file containing city data, demonstrating my ability to work with structured data and perform data processing tasks.
+* **CSV Data Parsing**: The service includes functionality to parse a CSV file containing city data.

 * **Color Manipulation**: The isColorDark() method shows my ability to perform color-related calculations and determinations, which can be useful for developing visually appealing user interfaces.

-* **Caching and Optimization**: The service includes optimizations such as caching the CSV data and using efficient RxJS operators, showcasing my attention to performance and best practices.
+* **Caching and Optimization**: The service includes optimizations such as caching the CSV data and using efficient RxJS operators.

-* **Error Handling**: The service includes robust error handling, with the use of a BehaviorSubject to manage and communicate errors, demonstrating my focus on providing a reliable and user-friendly experience.
+* **Error Handling**: The service includes robust error handling, with the use of a BehaviorSubject to manage and communicate errors, providing a reliable and user-friendly experience.

 **How to Run the App:**